Jutho/TensorOperations.jl/docs/src/man/backends.md

 @butensor
 ```

-When using the `CuTENSORBackend()` and no allocator is specified, it will automatically select the
+When using the `cuTENSORBackend()` and no allocator is specified, it will automatically select the
 allocator `CUDAAllocator()`, which will create new temporaries as `CuArray` objects.
 However,
 `CUDAAllocator` has three type parameters which can be used to customize the behavior of the allocator
 with respect to temporaries, as well as input and output tensors.